DESIGNING STRATEGIES AND PROJECTS IN HUMANITARIAN ACTION

 - Study and learn from your own context, combining studies and work

-- Define your own learning objectives based on current challenges
+- Define your own specific learning objectives based on current challenges

 - Develop a personalised learning pathway: choice of sequence, choice of options and choice of resources